 - If you start a supplement, keep track of how you’re feeling.
 If you notice any negative side effects, stop taking it and report your symptoms.

 If you’d like to follow me on Instagram, where I regularly post health tidbits, here I am!
-I DO respond to comments on there.

 Other articles worth checking out: